dylanbeattie/Restival/README.md

 1. Run the deploy.ps1 script in the src/  folder
 2. Edit your HOSTS file (C:\Windows\System32\drivers\etc\hosts) and add a line that points restival.local at 127.0.0.1
-3. Point a web browser at http://restival.local/ and verify you can see this wonderful web page:
+3. Point a web browser at http://restival.local/ and verify you can see the landing page
+4. Run the unit tests in Restival.ApiTests and verify they're all green

+That's it!
+Happy hacking.